neoclide/redismru.vim/Readme.md

         brew install node

-_node script is used for async file validate_
+_node script is used for async file validate (started on vim leave)_

 * install this plugin and unite.vim with plugin manager like vim-plug by: